-Pre-Probationers and Probationer Choristers are taught as a single group by a subject specialist for 45 minutes every Thursday at 4.45pm in the Schools Department Lunch Room.
+Pre-Probationers and Probationer Choristers receive musicianship training as part of their group sessions on Tuesdays and Thursdays in the Schools Department Lunch Room.
 From September 2024, full Choristers who joined the Choir in September 2023 or later will receive group tuition for an hour every Saturday at 3.00pm.